If an medical misdiagnosis has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by a missed appendicitis diagnosis, we can help.
 If your injuries were caused by the negligence of a doctor, nurse, midwife or other medical professional, you may be entitled to claim compensation.

 If you decide to make an appendicitis misdiagnosis claim, your medical negligence solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 Get an impartial opinion